aureus123/catalogs/cat/README.md

 - gilliss †: Gilliss, A catalogue of 16748 southern stars deduced by the United States Naval Observatory from the zone observations made at Santiago de Chile, from _GAVO Data Center_
+- gil1963 †: J. M. Gilliss, Catalogue of 1963 stars reduced to 1850 from
+observations made at Santiago de Chile during the years 1850-52, from _GAVO Data Center_
 - oarn : Oeltzen-Argelander's Zonen-Beobachtungen vom 45. bis 80.
 Grade noerdlicher Declination in mittleren Positionen fuer 1842.0, from _GAVO Data Center_
 - bac : F. Baily, Catalogue of stars of the British Association for the advancement of science, containing 8377 fixed stars reduced to
 January 1, 1850, from _GAVO Data Center_